prestontasoff/ESPM_112L_24/Week_12/Week_12_Walkthrough.md

 Bowtie2 first needs to build index files for the genome you are mapping to.
 The command to do this is bowtie2-build.
 It takes a DNA fasta file and the “stem” name of that file (the generated files are named using this “stem” and it is used later to tell bowtie2 what files to use).
 An example is shown below, replace the fasta file and stem with your own.

 Now we can run bowtie2 and generate the SAM file.
-The alignment will most likely take a while, so make sure to run it from a screen session!
+The alignment will most likely take a while (~15-30 min, depending on how big your genome bin file is and how many reads align to it), so make sure to run it from a tmux session!
+(I'll show you how to do that in the lecture video.)

 To run bowtie2:
     1. Run bowtie2 with the following arguments